taskcluster/aws-provisioner/README.md

-TaskCluster AWS Provisioner
+Taskcluster AWS Provisioner
 ===========================

 [![Build Status](https://travis-ci.org/taskcluster/aws-provisioner.svg?branch=master)](https://travis-ci.org/taskcluster/taskcluster-aws-provisioner)
 *NOTE* Travis being green does not mean that we're good to deploy to production!

-The AWS Provisioner is responsible for starting Amazon EC2 instances to perform tasks in the TaskCluster queue.
+The AWS Provisioner is responsible for starting Amazon EC2 instances to perform tasks in the Taskcluster queue.
 It monitors queue lengths and uses spot bidding to maximize the cost-effectiveness of its resources.

 Hacking AWS Provisioner